 3. Taiwan: Reading the Signals in What Is Not Said

-Taiwan is expected to be a sensitive undercurrent in discussions between Trump and Xi, even if it’s not a formally listed agenda item.Beijing has made clear that Taiwan remains “the most sensitive issue” in the bilateral relationship ahead of the meeting.
-Former U.S. national security officials assess that Beijing will press for changes in U.S. messaging on Taiwan, including a shift from past language that it “does not support” Taiwanese independence to language that explicitly opposes it.
-The State Department reportedly has held up U.S. arms sales to Taiwan, a longstanding point of friction with China, ahead of the summit.
+Taiwan is a sensitive undercurrent in discussions between Trump and Xi, even if it’s not a formally listed agenda item.Beijing made clear ahead of the meeting that Taiwan remains “the most sensitive issue” in the bilateral relationship.
+Former U.S. national security officials assessed that Beijing will press for changes in U.S. messaging on Taiwan, including a shift from past language that it “does not support” Taiwanese independence to language that explicitly opposes it.
+The State Department reportedly held up U.S. arms sales to Taiwan, a longstanding point of friction with China, ahead of the summit.

 Kharon investigations over the past year have tracked how Chinese maritime and academic research projects tied to the Taiwan Strait and South China Sea increasingly intersect with military-linked entities and dual-use technologies.
 The pattern points to a steady buildup of the capabilities Beijing would need to take Taiwan by force.